-Sitting at the negotiation table, [I felt a weight off my heart] when a cooperation agreement was finally concluded after four rounds of tough negotiations [between the South Korean company I work for and China's second largest auto group].
-This reminded me of the scene two years ago in the courtroom of Shanghai District Court.
-There, I won a tough trial against a Chinese trademark squatter, representing a Japanese sewing machine company and their brand when I was working for the LungTin law firm.
-These are two examples of my service to foreign enterprises in China and South Korea.
+Sitting at the negotiation table, I felt a weight off my heart when a co-operation agreement was finally concluded after four rounds of tough negotiations between the South Korean company I work for and China's second largest auto group.
+This reminded me of the scene two years ago in the courtroom of Shanghai District Court that I won a tough trial against a Chinese trademark squatter, representing a Japanese sewing machine company to defend their cherished brand when I was working for LungTin law firm.
+These are two snapshots of my past five years serving foreign enterprises in China and South Korea.
 My experiences as both a law firm associate and an in-house counsel have afforded me a profound understanding of lawyers' roles in cross-border business activities.
-Now, I look forward to leveraging these experiences in Columbia's LLM program.
+Now, I look forward to leveraging these experiences to enrich my legal studies in Columbia's LLM program.

 Six years of legal studies at one of the oldest universities in China enabled me to cultivate a solid legal knowledge base and effective research skills.
-I passed the bar examination much earlier than my peers and both my bachelor's and master's theses were ranked as excellent.
+I passed the bar examination much earlier than my peers and both my Bachelor's and Master's theses were ranked as excellent.
 One of my essays regarding trade remedy issues was published by the Beijing WTO Affair Center.
-More importantly, my strong interest in international business law convinced me to devote my efforts to this field in the future.
+More importantly, my strong interest in international business law convinced me to devote my efforts to this legal field in future practice.

-[After graduation, practicing as an associate attorney at a leading boutique IP law firm] first exposed me to one of the key issues in international business: protection of intangible assets.
-As the managing partner's assistant, I had the opportunity to be directly involved in a large number of complex and challenging litigations and arbitrations involving IP infringement and unfair competition associated with large multinationals.
+After graduation, practicing as an associate attorney at a leading IP boutique law firm firstly exposed me to one of the key issues in international business: protection of intangible assets.
+As the managing partner's assistant, I have had the opportunity to be directly involved with a large amount of complex and challenging litigations and arbitrations involving IP infringement and unfair competition associated with large multinationals.
+I remember many nights where I buried myself in towers of files trying to figure out a good litigation strategy, and many long busy days of back-to-back meetings trying to negotiate a settlement.
+These experiences significantly enriched my practical legal skills and taught me to think more critically.
 My foreign investment consulting work introduced me to many different types of foreign companies.
 I realized that middle-sized and small foreign companies that lack experience with overseas investments and support from a mature legal department are more easily exposed to legal risks and are particularly vulnerable when dealing with changes in laws and policies.
 Becoming aware of this made me feel responsible to help these foreign businesses better adapt to China's complex legal and cultural environment.